AleMorales9011/ForgeWare/008 PROVISIONING INFRASTRUCTURE/README.md

 # Provisioning and managing infrastructure:
-Janes business Crafty Corner its growing and it time to take it online.
+Jane's business Crafty Corner its growing and it's time to take it online.
 In this chapter we will help Jane to design, provision, and manage cloud resources on a chosen cloud platform using Terraform configurations.
 The project emphasizes best practices for infrastructure as code (IaC) and demonstrates the benefits of managing infrastructure through code.

 ## Methodology
-This repository utilizes a practical learning approach, guiding users through the process of building cloud infrastructure for Crafty Corner on a cloud platform of their choice (e.g., AWS, Google Cloud Platform, Azure).
-The project will provide step-by-step instructions, explanations for each code block, and troubleshooting tips to ensure a successful learning experience.
+This repository shows the process of building cloud infrastructure for Crafty Corner on a cloud platform of their choice (e.g., AWS, Google Cloud Platform, Azure).
+The project will provide step-by-step instructions, explanations for each code block, and troubleshooting tips.

+## Table of contents
+- What's Terraform
+- Installing Terraform
+-
 ## What's Terraform?
 Infrastructure as Code (IaC) tools allow you to manage infrastructure with configuration files rather than through a graphical user interface.
 IaC allows you to build, change, and manage your infrastructure in a safe, consistent, and repeatable way by defining resource configurations that you can version, reuse, and share.